Using the web app widget

 Installing the widget

 After creating a web app project, you will be shown an installation page with your unique project key and a code snippet.
-Copy the snippet and paste it into your site before the closing </body> tag.
+Copy the snippet and paste it into your site just before the closing body tag.

-The dashboard provides platform-specific guides for common setups including HTML, React, Next.js, Webflow, WordPress, Wix, Squarespace, Shopify, and Framer.
+The dashboard provides platform-specific guides for common setups including HTML, React / Next.js, Webflow, WordPress, Wix, Squarespace, Shopify, and Framer.

 The widget interface